qilingframework/rtfd.io/docs/ida.md

 ### Obtain a Reference to Qiling Object

-If you would like to handle Qiling object manually in the IDAPython output windows, you may type
+If you would like to handle Qiling object manually in the IDAPython output window, you may type

 ```python
 ql_plugin = ida_ida.ql_plugin